rayhanbeg/returnTrack/README.md

 - **Edit Asset Details**: Update information about existing assets.
 - **Asset History**: View the complete history of an asset including transfers, maintenance, and usage.

-### Reset Password via Email
-If a user forgets their password, they can reset it via email by following these steps:

-1. **Forgot Password**: On the login page, click on the "Forgot Password" link.
-2. **Enter Email**: The user is prompted to enter the email address associated with their account.
-3. **Send Reset Link**: An email containing a password reset link is sent to the user’s registered email address.
-This is powered by an email service like [Nodemailer](https://nodemailer.com/) (configured using environment variables).
-4. **Reset Password**: The user clicks on the reset link in the email, which redirects them to a page where they can enter a new password.
-5. **Password Update**: After submitting the new password, the user can log in with the updated credentials.

-The reset email typically contains a time-limited, one-time-use token to ensure security.

-### Reports
-Generate and download various reports such as:
-- Asset Inventory Report
-- Maintenance Schedule
-- Depreciation Report

 ### User Management
 Admin users can manage system users, assign roles, and set permissions.

-## Contributing
-We welcome contributions!
-To contribute:
-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Commit your changes (`git commit -am 'Add new feature'`).
-4. Push to the branch (`git push origin feature-branch`).
-5. Create a new Pull Request.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact
 For any questions or support, please contact us at [support@retuntrack.com](mailto:support@retuntrack.com).